From Stretcher to Dashboard: The Trauma Patient as a Data Source

 Why Technology Alone Won't Fix It

-In Transform!, I trace the consistent pattern that emerges when organisations deploy technology without first addressing the human and organisational architecture that determines whether it can actually be used.
+In Transform!, we trace the consistent pattern that emerges when organisations deploy technology without first addressing the human and organisational architecture that determines whether it can actually be used.

-The UK Post Office Horizon scandal is the most painful recent example: a system deployed at scale without adequate testing against real operational conditions, whose failures were blamed on the people using it rather than the system itself.
+The UK Post Office Horizon scandal is a painful recent example: a system deployed at scale without adequate testing against real operational conditions, whose failures were blamed on the people using it rather than the system itself.

 Pre-hospital data follows the same pattern.
 The UK air ambulance network operates across 21 independent charities, each with its own data systems and governance structures.
-Several digital capture initiatives have been piloted.
-Some have succeeded locally.
-None has become the standard — not because the technology was wrong, but because shared governance, aligned incentives, and the will to standardise across independent organisations were never established first.
+Several digital capture initiatives have been piloted but none have become the standard — not because the technology was wrong, but because shared governance, aligned incentives, and the will to standardise across independent organisations were not established first.

 What the Data Could Tell Us — If We Kept It

-A complete longitudinal dataset of pre-hospital trauma transfers would answer questions trauma medicine currently cannot: at what point in a temperature trajectory does coagulopathy become probable?
+A better dataset of pre-hospital trauma transfers would answer questions that materially change patient outcomes - at what point in a temperature trajectory does coagulopathy become probable?
 Which pre-hospital vital sign combinations most reliably predict resuscitation requirements on arrival?

-A governance framework that captured and shared that data across deployments would produce evidence of a different order entirely: not 'this device addresses a known problem' but 'this device changes specific physiological trajectories in ways that correlate with outcomes.'
+A governance framework that captured and shared such data would produce evidence of a different order entirely: not 'this addresses a known problem' but 'this changes specific physiological trajectories in ways that correlate with outcomes.'
 That is the evidence that changes procurement decisions.

-The tools to change this exist.
-The governance frameworks, data standards, and cross-organisational will to use them do not yet.
-That is a leadership problem — and leadership problems, unlike technical ones, can be solved in a room.
+The tools exist – but governance frameworks, data standards, and cross-organisational will to use them do not yet.
+That is a leadership problem which we will discuss on 26 May.

 Frontline Innovation: Medical Evacuation — 26 May 2026, Frontline Club, London